uofs-comphyd/uofs-comphyd.github.io/_posts/members/2021-04-08-hongli_liu.markdown

 ---

 ### Short Bio
 Hongli Liu is a Postdoctoral Fellow at the University of Saskatchewan at Canmore.
-Her research focuses on large-scale parameter estimation.
+Her research focuses on large-scale parameter estimation, geospatial intelligence, and uncertainty analysis in hydrologic modeling.

 ### Publications
 {% include_relative pubs/hongliPubs.markdown %}